-Over your programme of study you will be assessed using a variety of techniques.
+Over your course of study you will be assessed using a variety of techniques.
 Assessment plays a significant role in your learning experience.
 It aims to:

 - Measure the outcome of your learning, in terms of the knowledge you have acquired, your understanding of a particular subject area and the skills you have gained;

 - Provide you with feedback on your progress which will assist you in improving your performance;

-- Enable your lecturers and programme managers to monitor your progress and the quality of the programme in general.
+- Enable your lecturers and course managers to monitor your progress and the quality of the course in general.

 Types of Assessment

 Typically, assessments involve coursework of various kinds, tests and examinations.
 They may also involve practical assessments and, depending on your course, assessments in the workplace.
 Teachers may, at their discretion, modify the method of assessment to allow achievement of the learning outcomes in cases where a student has an identified learning need.
 All units contain assessment in a form which is designed to guarantee that the work you produce is your own, unless it involves a team activity, in which case the extent you are allowed to collaborate and collude will be directed by your lecturer.
 The assessment should enable you to develop your knowledge base of a particular industry or vocational context and a range of subject specific skills.

-An outline of each unit's assessment(s) will be provided by your teachers at the start of the teaching programme.
+An outline of each unit's assessment(s) will be provided by your teachers at the start of the teaching course.

 Assignments and How to Submit them

-Students must complete a range of coursework as part of their programme; essays, reports, team-work, presentations and case studies are all types of coursework.
+Students must complete a range of coursework as part of their course; essays, reports, team-work, presentations and case studies are all types of coursework.
 We usually call written coursework and practical exercises that are to be formally assessed ‘assignments’.
 Assignments are normally launched during lecture periods.